 Everything released after Band of Gypsys is suspect because Jimi died in September of 1970.
 The studio product is especially crappy, except for a few bright spots.
 It’s important to remember that Jimi was a perfectionist in his writing, playing, and even his live sound.
 He would be totally bummed at some of the stuff released after 1970 that, of course, he had no control over.

 The Cry of Love ***1/2 This a pretty good record and has some really great tunes: Freedom, Angel, Ezy Rider, In From the Storm, Drifting and Straight Ahead.
 Completed post-1970 by engineer Eddie Kramer and Mitch Mitchell it might not be exactly what Jimi would’ve done had he still been alive to complete it, but it is close.
 There are also no obvious acts of sabotage or douchebaggery that would appear on subsequent releases.
-An important thing about this disc is that it proves that right up until the end Jimi was playing some absolutely amazing guitar and bringing great riffs into the studio and that is a great legacy.
+An important thing about this disc is that it proves that Jimi didn’t lose his creative drive in 1968, but was playing some absolutely amazing guitar and bringing solid riffs and tunes into the studio up until his death.

 Rainbow Bridge **1/2 A mix of studio and live stuff that sounded maybe ok in 1971.
 Much better stuff would emerge later.
 Dolly Dagger, Room Full of Mirrors, and Hey Baby (New Rising Sun) are good rips but I don’t think they were completely finished.
-Some great guitar nonetheless.
-Incidentally, the movie of the same name as this album, which was seen by every Hendrix fanatic at a stoned-out midnight movie showing circa 1975-1985, was one of the dumbest things ever put to celluloid.
+Some great guitar, but aimless and the movie of the same name, which was seen by every Hendrix fanatic at a stoned-out midnight movie showing circa 1975-1985, was one of the dumbest things ever put to celluloid.

 War Heroes ** A friend had this album but we didn’t play it much.
 More for the outtakes pile.